morsgiathatch/machine-learning/README.md

 a numpy array of the corresponding dataset labels.
 After this, call the objects `run_kernel_percetpron` method and pass it an integer for `num_epochs`.
 It returns a numpy array of the weights, assuming folding of the offset into the training examples.
-You may use the objects `get_prediction` to get the prediction of a specific example.
+You may use the objects `predict` to get the prediction of a specific example.

 ## Tests